AntonioNoack/RSQGPlus/README.md

 Download your "Stream in Google+" data from [Google Takeout](https://takeout.google.com), then unzip it into some directory where you have at least 10 MB of additional space available.

 Then compile or download [the program](https://anionoa.phychi.com/+/RSQGPlus8080.jar).
 Start it, best from console ("java -jar RSQGPlus8080.jar") to see the log, and select one file from the folder with your posts inside the Stream in G+ folder.
 There should be .json, .csv, and .png/.jpg files inside!
+Then select the port it should be running on.
+My recommendation is 80 for Windows and 8080 for Linux.

 It will create a cache folder inside that folder and download all additional needed images, e.g. profile pictures.
-When nothing changes anymore / the console prints your amount of people interacted with, you're done with the init:

-You now can visit http://localhost:8080 and should see your G+ profile on your local computer, even without internet access! :D
+When the status switches to "Ready", you can visit http://localhost:<port> and should see your G+ profile on your local computer, even without internet access! :D

-If you need to stop the program, just use the task manager and kill it.
-If it's not loading anything, CPU of that process is at <3%, you're fine to kill it ;).

 Enjoy!